Linux Dev. Environment#

 Note

-The artifacts produces by make gen-artifacts
+The artifacts produces by make gen-artifacts are output to

-.
+/tmp/artifacts.
 There are cijoe workflows, expecting to be available

 at that location, specifically the provision workflow.